Unit 1 Glossary

 Someone who is present at an event without participating in it.
 Bystanders are also called observers or spectators; they “stand by” and watch while something is happening.

 The responsibilities, rights and privileges that a person has as a result of either being born in a country or going through the process of becoming a citizen of a country.
 Citizenship implies working towards the betterment of the community through participation, volunteer work, and efforts to improve life for all.

 The system of shared beliefs, values, customs, behaviours, and artifacts that we use to understand the world and each other.
 The culture of a community will define the rules of conduct and provide a framework for living together.
 Culture is transmitted from generation to generation through learning.

 The presence of an infinite range of human characteristics, cultures, and languages.
-Respect for diversity means understanding that each individual is unique and recognizing our individual differences in race, gender, age, religious beliefs, physical abilities, and ethnicity.
+Respect for diversity means understanding that each individual is unique and recognizing our individual differences in ethnicity, gender, age, religious beliefs, sexual orientation, and physical abilities.
 In communities that honour diversity, people make efforts to understand each other and move beyond simple tolerance to embracing and celebrating the rich dimensions of diversity found within each individual.

 The state of being equal in status or rights under the law.
 The right of all individuals to receive the same rights and protections under the law.

 Treating everyone in a way that can result in equality of outcomes.
 To achieve equity people may need to receive different treatment so that they all have equal opportunity.
 For example, students who do not yet know how to speak English will need extra support so that they have the same opportunities to learn as native English-speaking students.
 Without this additional support, they would not have the equal opportunity for success in school.